Budapestby VisitCity Guides

 Well-lit streets and active nightlife make Budapest safe for evening exploration

-Share your itinerary with someone back home and consider downloading offline maps and translation apps.
-While many Budapestians speak English, having a few Hungarian phrases can be helpful.
+Tell someone back home your plans and download offline maps and translation apps.
+Most people in Budapest speak English, but having a few Hungarian phrases ready can be helpful.

 Meeting Other Travelers